EthantLu/EthantLu/README.md

 ### Hi there, I'm Ethan Lu 👋

-I am a PhD candidate with a keen interest in [Large language models].
+I am a PhD candidate with a keen interest in Natural language processing.
 I enjoy working on various projects and am always eager to learn and explore new technologies.

-- 🌱 I’m currently learning [Large language models].
+- 🌱 I’m currently learning Large language models applications.
-- 💬 Ask me about [Natural language processing & Large language models & Education based knowledge graph].
+- 💬 Ask me about Natural language processing & Large language models & Education based knowledge graph.
-- 📫 How to reach me: [mail@lutong.space].
+- 📫 How to reach me: mail@lutong.space.

 ### 📈 GitHub Stats: